STAND. COM. REP. NO. 185

 The purpose and intent of this measure is to:

-Your Committee received testimony in support of this measure from the Department of Land and Natural Resources, Hawai‘i Farm Bureau, and Hawaiian Electric Company.
-Your Committee received testimony in opposition to this measure from Kaua‘i Island Utility Cooperative.
-Your Committee received comments on this measure from Sierra Club of Hawai‘i and Wai‘oli Valley Taro Hui.
+Your Committee received testimony in support of this measure from one individual.
+Your Committee received testimony in opposition to this measure from the Judiciary, Hawai‘i State Trial Judges Association, University of Hawaii Professional Assembly, and fourteen individuals.
+Your Committee received comments on this measure from the Employees' Retirement System.

-As affirmed by the record of votes of the members of your Committee on Water and Land that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 1169, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 1169, S.D.
-1, and be referred to your Committee on Judiciary.
+As affirmed by the record of votes of the members of your Committee on Judiciary and Labor that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 249, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 249, S.D.
+1, and be referred to your Committee on Ways and Means.